alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-24-rule-on-commit-shirk-out-of-ignorance.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on making Sujud and slaughtering for other than Allah out of ignorance"
+title: Ruling on making Sujud and slaughtering for other than Allah out of ignorance
-hijri: Safar 07, 1442 AH
+hijri: '1442-02-07'
-source: "Majmu' Fatawa Ibn Baz 28/146, question 4"
+source: Majmu' Fatawa Ibn Baz 28/146, question 4
 lang: en
 locale: en
-category: [fatwas, bidah]
+category:
+- fatwas
+- bidah
-summary: "What is the ruling on making prostration and slaughtering for other than Allah out of ignorance?"
+summary: What is the ruling on making prostration and slaughtering for other than Allah out of ignorance?
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: